DOT numbers: Intrastate commercial vehicles

 Farm vehicles

-Farm vehicles must have an intrastate DOT number, but they are exempt from safety audits and compliance reviews.
-Commercial motor vehicles owned and operated by farmers must have a DOT number if they are:
+Farm vehicles must have a USDOT number, but they are exempt from safety audits and compliance reviews.
+CMVs owned and operated by farmers must have a USDOT number if they are:

-• one of the types of vehicles described above.
+• One of the types of vehicles described above, and

-• used to transport the farmer’s own orchard, farm, or dairy products, livestock, or plant or animal waste within Washington State.
+• Used to transport the farmer's own orchard, farm, or dairy products, livestock, or plant/animal waste within the state.

 The Gross Vehicle Weight Rating (GVWR) of a commercial vehicle is: